GluuFederation/docs-gluu-server-prod/docs/source/operation/ce_to_cn_migration.md

-# Migratinng from the Community Edition (VM base) to the Cloud Native edition
+# Migrating from the Community Edition (VM base) to the Cloud Native edition

 ## Overview
-This operational guide walks through migration from the community edition which uses a VM approach to the cloud native edition which is primarily a Kubernetes cluster.
+This operational guide walks through migration from the community edition, which uses a VM approach, to the cloud native edition, which is primarily a Kubernetes cluster.

-## Requirments
+## Requirements

 -   Access to the CE VM
 -   Gluu CE version >= 4.3
 -   A Kubernetes cluster, and access to kubectl.
-You may take a look at the following [section](https://gluu.org/docs/gluu-server/4.2/installation-guide/install-kubernetes/#system-requirements-for-cloud-deployments) to get a better sense on sizing requirements for the Kubernetes cluster.
+You may take a look at the following [section](https://gluu.org/docs/gluu-server/4.3/installation-guide/install-kubernetes/#system-requirements-for-cloud-deployments) to get a better sense on sizing requirements for the Kubernetes cluster.

 ## Migration Steps

-1. Login to the server where CE is installed:
+1. Log in to the server where CE is installed:

     ```bash
     ssh $USER@$CE_SERVER
     ```

-1. Backup the data in persistence and save them elsewhere.
+1. Back up the data in persistence and save them elsewhere.

 1. Set an environment variable to mark where the root directory of CE installation is.